Intussusception - Quick Consult

 1. Imaging:

-• Ultrasound – should be the first study when the diagnosis is ambiguous; accuracy of ultrasound for intussusception approaches 100%.
+• Ultrasound – Should be the first study when the diagnosis is not clear at presentation; accuracy of ultrasound for intussusception approaches 100%.

-• CT – can identify intussusception, but is time consuming and best used for patients for whom the other imaging modalities are unrevealing.
+• CT – Can identify intussusception, but it is time consuming and best used for patients for whom the other imaging modalities are unrevealing.

 2. Labs: